 HOW TO GET THERE

-Palazzo Lanfreducci is located about 1.2 kilometers away from the Pisa Centrale train station, or about 15 minutes on foot.
-The closest bus station is Pacinotti 2, on the bus Lines 2, 4, 5, 13, 21, 22, LAM Verde and Navetta E, located about 100 meters away.
+Palazzo Lanfreducci is located about 1.2 kilometers away from the Pisa Centrale railway station, or about 15 minutes on foot.
+The closest bus stop is Pacinotti 2, on the bus Lines 2, 4, 5, 13, 21, 22, LAM Verde and Navetta E, located about 100 meters away.